Jonnx/laravel-socialite-atlassian/README.md

-# Laravel Socialte Atlassian Driver
+# Laravel Socialite Atlassian Driver

 Leverage Laravel Socialtio provide login & api access authorization for you application with the Connected Apps API for Atlassian Cloud products.